mongodb/support-tools/indexStats/README.md

 Please make sure to validate any changes in a non-production environment before executing on them.

+NOTE: Index usage statistics are only available in MongoDB versions 3.2 and later.

 ### Usage

 Run indexStats.js via mongo shell and follow directions given.